RafelAm/tetris-cliente/README.md

 ## 🕹️ Tetris
-  This Tetris was created with JavaScript, in 9 days.
+  This Tetris was created with JavaScript and Canva on HTML, in 9 days.
 Thanks to this project I learned JavaScript quickly.

 ## 🕹️ How to Play
   Download the repository, open index.html and play!